 I brought the idea to several bicycle-industry friends.
 Giro, immediately understanding the potential, ran with it.
 The result is a new kind of bike race called Grinduro.”

 ~Joe Parkin is an American bike racer who moved to Belgium in 1985 at the age of 19 to race professionally.
 After six years as a European pro, competing in cycling’s monuments such events as Paris-Roubaix he moved back to the US and focused on mountain bike racing.
 Today Parkin is US editor of Enduro Mountainbike Magazine.
 As you can see by the essay above, the dude has a knack for writing.
 If you like his stuff, check out two books he’s written about his racing career: A Dog in a Hat and Come and Gone.

 What’s a Grinduro?
-It’s one long loop on mixed terrain (with road and gravel) with four timed segments.
+It’s one long loop on mixed terrain (with road, gravel and MTB singletrack) with four timed segments.
 In short, it’s what the name suggests: Gravel Road Race + Mountain Bike-Style Enduro = one long loop of pavement and dirt, where finishing times aren’t based on overall loop time, but the timed segments (each roughly ten-to-15 minutes).

-The course might only be 60 miles, but it’s a crusher.
-Add the fact that roughly 70-percent of the course is on dirt and you have a makings of a hard day.
+The courses may only be 100 km / 60 miles, but it’s a crusher.
+Add the fact that roughly 70-percent of the course is on dirt and you have the makings of a hard day.
 But the best thing about Grinduro is you don’t need to be on a serious training regimen to do well.
-Each timed segment is between 10 and 15 minutes.
+Each timed segment is between 5 and 15 minutes.
 The segments are more like the kind of efforts you hammer out with your pals on the weekends than a traditional bike race.

 There are inherent risks anytime you ride a bike.
 Grinduro is only as dangerous as you make it.
 We think it is worlds safer than the average office park criterium.